silinternational/terraform-modules/aws/backup/rds/README.md

-# aws/backup/rds - AWSBackup of an RDS instance
+# aws/backup/rds - AWSBackup of databases
 This module is used to create scheduled backups of AWS databases.